 Please contact our office before your appointment if you are experiencing any of these symptoms.

 The Australian Government Department of Health have advised the following measures to slow the spread of the virus:

-Wherever possible we are reducing the number of patients attending our consulting suite by offering telemedicine reviews.
-Occasionally we will need to see you in person.
-In line with social distancing guidelines, we allow only patients to attend the Complete Urology Care Suite except in special circumstances.
-These include:
+Wherever possible we are reducing the number of patients attending our consulting suite by offering telehealth appointments.
+Occasionally we will need to see you in person, in which case we ask that you:

 Telehealth means connecting you with your urologist or urology nurse from home using telecommunications technology.
-We are trialling several platforms to determine the most reliable and user-friendly software for our patients.
-In most cases you will not need to register or sign up to any teleconferencing sites and no downloads are necessary.
+You will not need to register or sign up to any teleconferencing sites and no downloads are necessary.
 All you need is a smartphone with a Wi-Fi or mobile data connection.
-Our admin staff will advise you how to get connected for your appointment.
+When your urologist or nurse is ready to connect for your appointment, you will receive an SMS with a link to your appointment.
+Follow the link and accept the prompts to be connected for your appoinment.

 Emergency, Urgent and Elective Surgery

 Department of Health requirements for pre-operative Covid-19 screening before elective surgery is constantly changing along with case numbers in the community.
 We will provide up to date information about screening requirements here.

 All elective surgery has resumed, and operating theatres are again functioning at 100% capacity.
 In line with Department of Health advice, all elective surgery patients must undergo pre-operative testing prior to their admission to hospital.